-In 2021 there were no students issued with a Record of School Achievement (ROSA).
-There was however 4 student who completed Year 10 and now qualified to receive a ROSA when they leave school.
+In 2022 there were no students issued with a Record of School Achievement (ROSA).

 ~ 6 ~ Results of the Higher School Certificate (HSC)

 As a small ASD school student enrolment and participation in Year 11 and Year 12 secondary education fluctuates from year to year.
 Whilst JVS is registered to deliver Years 11 and 12 it is not accredited to offer HSC to students in Years 11 and 12.
 Hence there were no students in 2021 participating in HSC.